apache/spark/README.md

-# GraphX: Unifying Graph and Tables
+# GraphX: Unifying Graphs and Tables

 GraphX extends the distributed fault-tolerant collections API and